PGTEC-VRAIN/PGTEC-VRAIN.github.io/docs/pipeline/index.md

 !!!
 Tip "Next steps"

     Click on **Real Time Data** in the bottom navigation bar located at the upper-left to advance to the next section.

-    *You can use the buttons in the bottom navigation bar to navigate between the previous and next pages or jump to a section with the side navigation bars.*